Explore detailed information about lodging, participant training, bike rentals, buses, meals and more at Face of America.

 - Provide a valid credit card to the hotel reservations to hold your room reservation.

 - Contact the hotel directly to cancel your room reservation if you should decide on alternate accommodations or if you choose to not participate.
-Please note that many hotels require a 30-day cancellation notice, unless a room has been confirmed to an individual credit card.
-When a room is confirmed, cancellation is possible much closer to the event.
+Please note many hotels require a 30-day cancellation notice, unless a room has been confirmed to an individual credit card.
+When a room is confirmed, cancellation is possible much closer to the reservation date.
 World T.E.A.M. is not responsible for canceling reservations or paying for rooms reserved by a rider.

 - ADA compliant rooms may not be booked by calling the hotels or by booking online.
 These rooms have been reserved for Face of America and reservations for adaptive athletes are made through direct consultation with the World T.E.A.M. adaptive lodging coordinator.

 - Contact the Frederick hotel of your preference to make your room reservation for Saturday, May 4, 2019.
 Specify whether you need one bed or two beds, and how many people will be staying in the room.
 Also indicate smoking or non smoking preference.

 - There will be secure overnight storage for bicycles in Arlington, and in Frederick.
 Bikes may be checked in for overnight storage following bike inspection.

 - Lodging properties in Frederick are mostly within a few minutes drive from the Saturday ride finish/Sunday start at the Frederick Fairgrounds.
 World T.E.A.M. shuttle buses will transport participating athletes to and from their hotels in Frederick.

 Face of America Gettysburg includes plenty of food for participants.
 In addition to food and drink provided at each rest stop, athletes will enjoy the following meals as a part of registration: